Reasons to clone partition in Windows Server

 Clone partition on a hard drive could be useful to prevent data loss from system fails and it should be essential to those who use a computer frequently or use the computer for storing important personal data or business dealings.
 Partition clone could also be helpful to distribute identical environment for multiple computers especially when it is the master server.
 Therefore, you might want to clone Windows Server 2003 partition in situations below.

->you don’t want to clone Windows Sever 2003 hard drive when clone only one partition meets the need.
+you don’t want to clone Windows Sever 2003 hard drive entirely when cloning only one partition meets the need.